 - The anti-inflammatory properties of CBD are mainly due to the regulation of an over-stimulated immune system.
 In chronic inflammation caused by an autoimmune disease, CBD can be very helpful.

 - Inflammation, however, is an important body process that normally serves to localize foreign bodies, isolate them, and heal damaged tissue.
 Therefore, it is not always advisable to suppress inflammation, not even with CBD.

 - How does CBD affect the Human Immune System?

 - CBD Effects & the Importance of Homeostasis for the Human Body

 Since these properties of CBD described above and the resulting advantages in the use of CBD and other cannabinoids in rheumatoid arthritis are well known, some studies have been carried out here as well.
 We took a closer look at 4 studies that all used a different approach and gave interesting results.
-Let’s take a closer look at these studies.
+Let’s consider the results of these studies.

 Cannabis-based Medicine for pain caused by rheumatoid arthritis

 Sativex is a cannabinoid preparation containing both THC and CBD in a ratio of approximately 1: 0.8.
 So this is not a pure CBD product.
-Nevertheless, this study is very interesting and as CBD also plays a role in this product, we also want to take a look at it.
+Nevertheless, this study is very interesting and as CBD is also a constituent of this product, we want to take a look at it.